yoyodream2017/vuecli-mockserver-faker/README.md

 # install dependencies
 npm install

+# serve with hot reload at localhost:8080 and json-server mock data at localhost:3000
+npm run dev

 # serve with hot reload at localhost:8080

+npm run dev-server

+# serve with hot reload at localhost:8080
-npm run dev
+npm run start

 # build for production with minification
 npm run build